 A friend turned me on to cooking with tofu, and I’ve been a devotee ever since.
 Tofu saw me through many easy dinners when I was first learning to cook, helped keep Ben and me well fed while he was in law school, and is still a regular on our dinner menus.

 I snagged the idea for Tofu Tacos from our favorite taco spot, which is dangerously located just a seven-minute walk from our new house.
-They make some of my favorite vegetarian tacos, so when a new tofu-based one came on the menu, I had to try it.
+They make some of my favorite vegetarian tacos (aside from my own Cauliflower Tacos), so when a new tofu-based one came on the menu, I had to try it.

 Honestly…I was let down.
 I am adamant that eating a vegetarian meal doesn’t mean you should have to sacrifice taste, texture, or satisfaction, and the restaurant’s tofu taco didn’t hit it home.
 The flavor was one-note and the texture uninteresting.
 I felt like I was skimping.